ivan0385/MyMfcPrj/readme.txt

-It is free version for testing smartgit
+It is free version for testing smartgit¡£